shobrook/saplings/README.md

 model = OpenAI(model="gpt-4o", api_key="YOUR_API_KEY") # Defaults to os.getenv("OPENAI_API_KEY") if empty
 ```

-> Note: if you pass in additional `**kwargs` they'll be used in all the chat completions calls made with this model.
+> Note: if you pass in additional `**kwargs`, they will get passed to all the chat completion calls made with this model.

 **Setting up the evaluator:**

-This is what will evaluate the agent's current search trajectory.
-It takes a list of OpenAI messages (`Message` objects) as input and returns a score between 0 and 1, indicating how promising the trajectory is.
+This is what will guide the search process.
+The evaluator takes a search trajectory (i.e. a list of OpenAI messages) and returns a score between 0 and 1, indicating how promising the trajectory is.
 By default, a score of `1.0` means the agent has _solved_ the problem and can terminate the search.
-You can adjust this threshold using the `threshold` parameter in the agent itself (more on that [here](#hyperparameters)).
+You can change the solution cutoff by setting the `threshold` parameter in the agent –– more on that [here](#parameters).

 ```python
 from saplings import Evaluator